 Future Renewable Energy and Responsiveness

-As PG&E rates rose by almost 13 percent last year, Twedell preparing for a sustainable future is a wise course of action.
+As PG&E rates rose by almost 13 percent last year, Twedell said preparing for a sustainable future is a wise course of action.

 "I am proud that Sonoma State University and the entire CSU system is pushing forward with renewables.
 We are committed to reducing our greenhouse gases, and we are committed to being more sustainable," he said